2013 – Gluten Free Living

 This recipe has about 10 minutes of chopping/prep work overall and then it cooks in the crockpot.
 I used a gluten free flour to dredge the beef tips in, so that thickened the sauce made from the beef broth as the recipe cooked.
 I wanted to make a beef tips recipe with extra veggies, so by adding the green beans and carrots this recipe is a complete meal in itself.
-I prefer eating more vegetables than meat, but if you and your family like a lot of meat than increase the meat to 3 lbs. if you like.
+I prefer eating more vegetables than meat, but if you and your family like a lot of meat, then increase the meat to three pounds if you like.

-If you’re looking for a healthier version of beef tips with a few veggies thrown in and with a delicious sauce than consider giving this savory and tasty recipe a try.
+If you’re looking for a healthier version of beef tips with a few veggies thrown in, then consider giving this savory and tasty recipe a try.
 It’s so quick and easy which is really helpful on days where you don’t have a lot of time to spend preparing meals.
-For those of you who like to provide good nutrition as well as meals that tantalize the taste buds, this recipe is for you!
+For those of you who like to provide good nutrition as well as meals that tantalize the taste buds, Crockpot Beef Tips and Veggies Over Rice is for you!

 Crockpot Beef Tips and Veggies Over Rice has a colorful, savory blend of flavors and textures.
 It is delicious served over rice.